-TERM REPORT ENROLLMENT IN: REPORT EOT IN:

-Summer II Summer II Summer II
+Term Report term data in: Report EOT data in:

 Summer II Off-Schedule Fall Fall

-Fall Fall Fall

 Fall Off-Schedule Spring Spring

-Spring Spring Spring

 Spring Off-Schedule Summer I Summer I

-Summer I Summer I Summer I

 Summer I Off-Schedule Summer II Summer II

 Grade or Mark Quality Points In GPA Calc?
-Earned Hours Remarks A 4 Yes Yes Outstanding achievement В 3 Yes Yes Good or above average achievement C 2 Yes Yes Average achievement D 1 Yes Yes Below average or poor achievement but of passing quality F 0 Yes No Unsatisfactory achievement Ι 0 No No Incomplete AB 0 No No Academic bankruptcy AC 0 No No Advisor or Administrator cancelled student enrollment AU 0 No No reported in AHEIS.
+Earned Hours Remarks Α 4 Yes Yes Outstanding achievement В 3 Yes Yes Good or above average achievement С 2 Yes Yes Average achievement D 1 Yes Yes Below average or poor achievement but of passing quality F 0 Yes No Unsatisfactory achievement I 0 No No Incomplete AB 0 No No Academic bankruptcy AC 0 No No Advisor or Administrator cancelled student enrollment AU 0 No No Audit.
+NOTE: Students enrolling in course(s) for audit are not to be reported in AHEIS.
 This mark is included in the event the student's enrollment status is changed to audit during the term CA 0 No No Class cancelled CR 0 No Yes Credit awarded for the course, such and "Pass/Fail" IP 0 No No In Progress NC 0 Yes/No No No Credit (In term GPA, NOT cumulative GPA) NR 0 No No Attended, but grades not submitted R 0 No Yes Registered, may be used for thesis or dissertation S 0 No Yes Satisfactory completion of ongoing course. (used for course with S/U grading) U 0 No Yes Unsatisfactory completion of ongoing course. (used for course with S/U grading) VO 0 No No Admission voided W 0 No No Withdrawal WF 0 Yes No Withdrawal, Failing WP 0 No No Withdrawal, Passing